mildred/bitweb/README.md

 BitWeb
 ======

-This is a cntinuation of the [P2PWeb](//github.com/mildred/p2pweb) project, using the bittorrent technology.
+This is a continuation of the [P2PWeb](//github.com/mildred/p2pweb) project, using the bittorrent technology.
 In a few words, this is a proxy software that you can plug your browser with, and that will let you access torrents as if they were websites.